SC will work towards construction of dams: CJP - Pakistan Observer

 The chief justice also asked the petitioner to give recommendations on how dams should be built in the country.
 “We will forward these recommendations to the Parliament.”

-“The first step towards it will be taken through our seminar which will be held in Karachi and cities across Sindh first.”

-During the hearing, former chairman of Water and Power Development Authoiryt (WAPDA), Zafar Mahmood, told the court that people were not fully informed about the construction of Kalabagh Dam.
+During the hearing, former chairman of Water and Power Development Authoiry, Zafar Mahmood, told the court that people were not fully informed about the construction of Kalabagh Dam.

 “I resigned from the post of WAPDA chairman following this dispute,” he further said.